onboarding-buddy/getting-started/README.md

 ## Typescript Integration Help

-For help getting started integrating with our typescript api client library hosted in npm click here:
+For help getting started integrating with our typescript api client library hosted in <a href="typescript">click here</a>: